whizkydee/vscode-palenight-theme/README.md

 # VS Code Material Palenight Theme

-:new_moon: An elegant and minimal material syntax theme for VS Code.
+🌑 An elegant and minimal material syntax theme for VS Code.

 ![Theme Preview](http://i.imgur.com/MeREowJ.png)

 _The font used in the screenshot is [Operator Mono](http://www.typography.com/fonts/operator)._

 ## Installation
-If you're a terminal guru :ghost:, launch a window and type:
+If you're a terminal guru 👻, launch a window and type:
 ```shell
 ext install material-palenight-theme
 ```